 What To Know About Visiting Monteverde, Costa Rica

-Bring a jacket and long pants.
+Bring a sweater, rain jacket and long pants.
 At night it gets cold, especially if it’s windy and this area can rain anytime of the year.
 There are lots of clothing stores in downtown Santa Elena if you forget to bring a jacket.

 Most of the reserves have binocular for rent.
 If you’re there to see birds/photograph animals, you must have a telephoto lens.
 I used a 100-400 mm lens on a crop sensor Canon 80d.
 Make sure you have a good sturdy tripod.